AlexMitDemBart/Console-Snake-Game/ReadMe.md

 # Description

-Very simple console snake game without any specific rules.
+Simple console snake game without any specific rules.
 Hit the food to increase in size.

 # Game